sublunarspace/pocketpsithemius/hardware/ASSEMBLY.md

 Now place the glossy black plexiglass disk onto the screws until it firmly rests on the distance bolts.

 Finally place the four washers and nuts and tighten all screws.
+Stick the four adhesive rubber bumpers next to the nuts, so the device has feet.

 ## 10. Finalizing